palacaze/gentoo-nanopi-r4s/readme.md

 ### Fetching the 5.10 LTS kernel

-We will fetch the mainline 5.10 branch and apply the Nanopi specific patches on top of it
+We will fetch the mainline 5.10 branch and apply the Nanopi specific patches on top of it.
+Alternatively, the official `sys-kernel/gentoo-sources` could also be used from inside the chrooted rootfs.

 ```sh
 git clone https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git --depth 1 -b linux-5.10.y "${R4S_KERNEL}"